Group photo of MechSyn employees and founders.

 • Energy Efficient: Often operates at room temperature, avoiding the need for high-temperature processes.

-• Scalability: Can be easily scaled up, with larger milling sizes providing greater forces.
+• Scalable: Can be easily scaled up, with larger milling sizes providing greater forces.

-• Versatility: Suitable for synthesizing a wide range of materials, sometimes resulting in materials that have no other means of production.
+• Versatile: Suitable for synthesizing a wide range of materials, sometimes resulting in materials that have no other means of production.

 • Cost-Effective: Reduces energy and material costs by simplifying the synthesis process.